Social Services Coordinators provide a variety of services to assist residents in overcoming barriers to become self- sufficient.

-Service coordinators provide intake, assessment, planning, coordination and the delivery of services that support economic development and self-sufficiency activities for low-income housing residents and their families.
-They also identify barriers and offer programs which will enhance the quality of life or THA residents and program participants.
-Service coordinators conduct a needs assessment within 14 days of move-in to determine what the resident’s needs are and to begin helping them overcome barriers to self-sufficiency.
+Social Services Coordinators provide intake, assessment, planning, coordination and the delivery of services that support economic development and self-sufficiency activities for low-income housing residents and their families.
+They also identify barriers and offer programs which will enhance the quality of life for THA residents and program participants.
+Social Services Coordinators conduct a needs assessment after move-in to determine what the resident’s needs are and to begin helping them overcome barriers to self-sufficiency.

-There is one service coordinator at each of THA’s family public housing communities.
+Each THA family property is served by a Social Services Coordinator.
 Their primary responsibility is to provide job readiness, job search and referrals to agencies and local programs where they can receive job training opportunities.
 Other services include assistance for continuing education, basic needs, referrals for financial aid, food, transportation, housekeeping, childcare, counseling, health care and social services.

 Examples of family site programs and services include: